Wireless-XZ/alx-low_level_programming/0x00-hello_world/README.md

 ### 4. Hello, puts
 > Mandatory

-Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+Write a C program that prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line.
-* Use the function puts
+* Use the function `puts`
-* You are not allowed to use printf
+* You are not allowed to use `printf`
-* Your program should end with the value 0
+* Your program should end with the value `0`
 ```
 julien@ubuntu:~/c/0x00$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 4-puts.c && ./a.out
 "Programming is like building a multilingual puzzle